-Brad also counsels small and large companies on how to reduce their risk of litigation through sound business practices.
-Whether litigating or counseling, Brad seeks to thoroughly understand each client's business so that he can help it achieve its objectives as efficiently and effectively as possible.
-Over the years Brad has represented a wide variety of businesses and individuals including telecommunications companies, musical groups, artists, state agencies, franchisees and franchisors, software companies, fruit growers and packers, partnerships, non-profits, and small and large securities investors.
+Brad counsels the owners and managers of these companies on how to reduce their risk of litigation through sound business practices.
+Whether litigating or counseling, he seeks to thoroughly understand each client’s business so that he can help it achieve its objectives as efficiently and effectively as possible.
+Brad has represented a wide variety of businesses and individuals, including telecommunications companies, musical groups, artists, franchisees and franchisors, software companies, fruit growers and packers, partnerships, non-profits, and small and large securities investors.

 University of Michigan Law School, J.D., cum laude (1995)

 U.S. District Court for the Northern District of Illinois (1996)

 U.S. District Court for the Western District of Washington (1999)